Actifio/restapisamples/README.md

 }
 ```

-## Mounting and unmounting Images - Example 3:  Mount using Mount points
+## Example 3: Mount using mount points

 We might want to mount using mount points rather than drive letters.
 Taking the same image and host from Example 2, this is the udsinfo command.
 We take the L:\ and mount it to C:\Test\Data  and we take the S:\ and we mount it to C:\Test\Logs